KS3 Endpoint Assessment Map 2024-2025

 Mechanical- (Recording Skills - wider media)

-Drawing from observation using primary sources skill of proportion and measurement.
+• Skill: Drawing from observation using primary sources.

 End point - formal